Frequently Asked Questions

 SDA is often limited in their capacity to answer specific questions following the publication of solicitations so as not to provide an unfair advantage to one bidder over another.

-SDA’s focus is on delivering the National Defense Space Architecture (NDSA) on a two-year spiral development model beginning with our inaugural tranche in fiscal year 2022.
+SDA's focus is on delivering the Proliferated Warfighter Space Architecture (PWSA) on a two-year spiral development model beginning with our inaugural tranche in 2022.

-The Space and Missile Systems Center (SMC) works to deliver many of the space-based systems on which the joint warfighter relies today.
-SDA is working closely with SMC to ensure the NDSA complements those systems and shares common resources, such as ground architecture and launch services, where feasible.
+Space Systems Command (SSC) works to deliver many of the space-based systems on which the joint warfighter relies today.
+SDA is working closely with SSC to ensure the PWSA complements those systems and shares common resources, such as ground architecture and launch services, where feasible.

 SDA will practice responsible space traffic management to both orbit and deorbit safely and securely as required by national standards and international norms.